 - Course: Electronic and Electrical Engineering MSc

-Why did you decide to study MSc in Electronic and Electrical Engineering at the University of Leeds?
+Why did you decide to study an MSc (Eng) Electronic and Electrical Engineering at the University of Leeds?

 What does Leeds as a city have to offer students?

 Leeds is a beautiful quite city located in West Yorkshire County of the UK, between Manchester and York.
 It offers the gorgeous Yorksire Dales, the lovely city centre and a great stop that connects you to the south and the north of the UK.
 In addition, the living cost is acceptable and not expensive, I really recommend it!